salisu14/blueuser/README.md

 # Blueuser
-* A django and django rest project for handling multiple user types
+* A django and django rest project for handling multiple user types and permissions.